rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 | xDai | `0xCeAfDD6bc0bEF976fdCd1112955828E00543c0Ce` |
 | Rinkeby | `0x36bede640D19981A82090519bC1626249984c908` |

 The repository deliberately contains no market maker.
 Pricing and liquidity live in the separate `conditional-tokens-market-makers` project, which supplies an LMSR market maker and a fixed-product market maker operating on positions from this contract.
 Gnosis's own Omen interface was built on that pair, and Polymarket adopted the same framework for its markets on Polygon, where the ERC-1155 positions are traded through an external order book rather than an automated market maker.
-The split between the accounting layer described here and the trading layer above it is the reason the same contracts support both designs.
+Keeping pricing logic out of the accounting layer is what lets one set of contracts back both designs.

 ## Conclusion

-The Conditional Tokens Framework is a narrow contract with a specific claim: that positions contingent on several independent questions should have one identity regardless of how they were assembled.
-Making that claim hold on-chain required moving identifier derivation from hashing into an elliptic curve group, because the commutativity the design needs and the collision resistance the design needs are only compatible in a setting where the combining operation is hard to invert.
-The audit history shows how narrow the margin was, with two critical findings that each broke the collateral conservation invariant from a different direction.
+The Conditional Tokens Framework rests on one property: positions contingent on several independent questions should have a single identity regardless of the order in which they were assembled.
+Holding that property on-chain required moving identifier derivation from hashing into an elliptic curve group, since commutative combination and collision resistance coexist only where the combining operation is hard to invert.
+The audit found two critical issues, each of which broke the collateral conservation invariant from a different direction, and the shipped code carries both fixes.

 The remaining design surface is deliberately left open.
 Oracle trust, dispute resolution, pricing, and liquidity are all outside the contract, which restricts itself to bookkeeping that is verifiable from the code alone.